Browse some of the best tattoo ideas here

-It is a puncture wound, a design or a mark usually made deep under your outer skin layer with ink.
+It is a puncture wound, a design, or a mark usually made deep under your outer skin layer with ink.
 A tattoo is created by injecting ink into your skin using a penetrating needle.
 Tattoos are so long-lasting because the ink is injected directly into the dermis.
-Dermis is the second layer of your skin below the epidermis.
-Layer 2 skins cells are stable, and that makes your tattoo practically permanent.
-Epidermis layer is not used because it is unstable meaning that it keeps producing and shedding its cells throughout your life.
+The dermis is the second layer of your skin below the epidermis.
+Layer 2 skin cells are stable, and that makes your tattoo practically permanent.
+The epidermis layer is not used because it is unstable meaning that it keeps producing and shedding its cells throughout your life.

-The word “tattoo” has two main derivations: one from the Tahitian term “tatau” that means “mark something” and second the Polynesian term “ta” that means “strike something.”
-Certain age restrictions may dictate the right age for having a tattoo depending on the region you reside.
+The word “tattoo” has two main derivations: one from the Tahitian term “tatau” which means “mark something” and second the Polynesian term “ta” which means “strike something.”
+Certain age restrictions may dictate the right age for having a tattoo depending on the region you reside in.
 Before you get one, check with the recognized tattoo shop for jurisdictions or local laws specifying their requirements.
-Most of the times before getting a tattoo, you will be required to have at least 18 years or if not have parental consent.
+Most of the time before getting a tattoo, you will be required to have at least 18 years or if not have parental consent.